Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Dell’s support is highly trained.

-• Reports could be improved (for example, to add more kinds of reports on failures and dashboards that can be submitted to managers or auditors).
+• Reports could be improved (for example, by adding more messages on failures and dashboards that can be submitted to managers or auditors).

 • You might need to use additional software to cover backup environments.